Between Past and Future: The Rebirth of the Classical Guitar through Manuel de Falla’s Homenaje

 - 15 min read

-The classical guitar has been around for hundreds of years and underwent immense evolution in repertoire, construction, and technique throughout its journey.
+The classical guitar has been around for hundreds of years and has undergone immense evolution in repertoire, construction, and technique throughout its journey.
 Today, the classical guitar has established itself as a viable concert instrument with an extensive repertoire of different genres.
-Throughout the years, the classical guitar had ups and downs and was popular among different social classes in society.
-Living between the world of folk and classical music resulted in mixed views of the instrument.
-The instrument faced ups and downs in terms of popularity throughout its journey.
-If we look at the 19th century, this period has been beneficial for the development of music for the birth of solo recital, chromaticism, and instrument evolution.
-Evolution resulted in new instruments, and the guitar replaced the death of some, such as the lute.
+Throughout the years, the classical guitar experienced fluctuations in popularity and gained appreciation from other social classes in society.
+Living between the worlds of folk and classical music resulted in mixed views of the instrument.
+The instrument experienced fluctuations in popularity throughout its journey.
+If we look at the 19th century, this period was beneficial for the development of music, marked by the birth of solo recitals, chromaticism, and instrument evolution.
+Evolution led to the development of new instruments, and the guitar replaced others, such as the lute.

-On the other hand, solo recitals became increasingly popular, which attracted more people for the profit of providing music to a larger population in larger concert halls.
-However, that innovation was to the classical guitar's detriment because of its poor resonance and the technical difficulty of more chromatic composition.
+On the other hand, solo recitals became increasingly popular, attracting more people and generating revenue to provide music to a larger population in larger concert halls.
+However, that innovation was detrimental to the classical guitar because of its poor resonance and the technical difficulty of more chromatic compositions.
 We can see from the 19th century to the beginning of the 20th century that the repertoire created on the instrument was something of the past.
-In this essay, we will elaborate on how music has evolved somewhere that the guitar could not reach for different reasons.
-The focus will be on how the classical guitar managed to survive compared to another instrument that went out of fashion and what made it possible for the instrument to continue to grow in technique and repertoire.
-This essay will be divided in two sections.
+In this essay, we will elaborate on how music has evolved in places where the guitar could not reach, for various reasons.
+The focus will be on how the classical guitar managed to survive compared to another instrument that went out of fashion, and what made it possible for the instrument to continue to grow in technique and repertoire.
+This essay will be divided into two sections.
 First, it will look at the state of the classical guitar in the 19th century.
-Secondly, it will dive into the significant changes in the 20th century that helped the classical guitar survive in the realm of classical music rather than a folk instrument.
-Especially, we will look into the collaboration of Manuel de Falla and the guitarist Miguel Llobet that played an important part in the development of the classical guitar in the 20th century.
-The piece composed by De Falla, Homenaje pour Le Tombeau de Claude Debussy , is seen as the first great classical guitar piece in the 20thcentury.
-We will look at what make it stand out compared to pieces composed by classical guitarist.
+Secondly, it will delve into the significant changes in the 20th century that helped the classical guitar thrive in the realm of classical music, rather than being relegated to a folk instrument.
+Notably, we will examine the collaboration between Manuel de Falla and the guitarist Miguel Llobet, which played a significant role in the development of the classical guitar in the 20th century.
+The piece composed by De Falla, Homenaje pour Le Tombeau de Claude Debussy, is seen as the first great classical guitar piece of the 20th century.
+We will examine what makes it stand out compared to pieces composed by classical guitarists.

 The state of the classical guitar in the 19th century

-We will have a quick overview of the classical guitar in the 19th century to see where the guitar lies as an instrument in Western classical music.
-Critics, compositional approach, and guitar status will be discussed to showcase where the instrument lies in the plethora of the classical music scene.
-This general overview will showcase the situation of the instrument leading to the 20th century.
-At the beginning of the 19th century, romantic guitar became increasingly popular in the Western world.
-Some even consider the 19th century as the golden age of guitar for the repertoire and popularity.
+We will provide a brief overview of the classical guitar in the 19th century to understand its place as an instrument in Western classical music.
+By examining the criticisms, compositional approaches, and the status of the guitar, this study aims to highlight the instrument's place within the vast classical music landscape.
+This general overview will provide an overview of the instrument's situation leading up to the 20th century.
+At the beginning of the 19th century, the romantic guitar gained increasing popularity in the Western world.
+Some even consider the 19th century to be the golden age of the guitar in terms of repertoire and popularity.
 The innovation brought by the romantic guitar helped its continuity.
 Some notable characteristics are adopting a bass string, a more extensive body for more resonance, and removing the double strings of its predecessor, the baroque guitar.
 Those innovations helped the instrument become louder and expand on its polyphonic capabilities.

 On the other hand, we can witness the adoption of standard notation compared to tablature.
-This method of notating the music was beneficial for showcasing rhythm and dynamic marking for the guitarist and developed extensively during the 19th century into a more refined and organized method of notation for the instrument.
-The guitar's use took place in various scenarios, such as chamber music, vocal music, and solo repertoire, that showcased the instrument's position.
-Composers such as Fernando Sor, Dionisio Aguado, Johann Kaspar Mertz, Napoleon Coste, Giulio Regondi and Francisco Tarrega helped the development of the repertoire and technique in the 19th century.
+This method of notating music was beneficial for showcasing rhythm and dynamic markings for the guitarist and developed extensively during the 19th century into a more refined and organized notation system for the instrument.
+The guitar's use was evident in various scenarios, including chamber music, vocal music, and solo repertoire, which showcased the instrument's position.
+Composers such as Fernando Sor, Dionisio Aguado, Johann Kaspar Mertz, Napoleon Coste, Giulio Regondi, and Francisco Tárrega helped develop the repertoire and technique in the 19th century.

 Critics of the instrument

-The journal article We Hate the Guitar': Prejudice and Polemic in the music press in Early 19th-century Europe, written by Erik Stensdalvolt and published by Early Music, Volume 41, Issue 4, November 2013,discussed the situation of the guitar and it is critics that gives an insight on how critics and musician perceived the instrument in the 19th century.
+The journal article We Hate the Guitar': Prejudice and Polemic in the music press in Early 19th-century Europe, written by Erik Stensdalvolt and published by Early Music, Volume 41, Issue 4, November 2013, discusses the situation of the guitar and it is critics, which gives an insight into how critics and musicians perceived the instrument in the 19th century.
 This article showcases the harsh criticism of the instrument published by musical journals.
 Some liked the instrument, and others despised it.
 Why did the guitar face so much backlash?
-Factors including social views, limitation of the instrument and the new vision of musical aesthetics impacted the instrument's status.
+Factors, including social views, limitations of the instrument, and the new vision of musical aesthetics, impacted the instrument's status.
 For example, even the leading guitarist at the time, Fernando Sor, was criticized for using the guitar.

 (‘M. Sor does beautiful things on the guitar, but I confess that I have always regretted that this artist, whose musical intelligence is far from ordinary, does not devote himself to an instrument that would offer greater resources to his ability.
 On hearing M. Sor, one recognizes a superior artist; but, I repeat, why does he play the guitar?’)[1]